apollowebdesigns/maplinRobotArmWebapp/readme.md

 note, one of the ids are wrong so for python use lsusb command to find the write id

+### Tests

+Protractor is currently being used for UI testing in the project

 # HAVE FAITH!!!